 This section contains links to articles that pertain to performance of WebSphere Process Server and WebSphere ESB.
 Note that assistance with these documents or tuning techniques is beyond the scope of IBM Support.
 Because WebSphere Process Server is based on several components and underlying products that can be tuned, information on these components and products is included.

 - Gathering performance metrics

 - WebSphere Process Server tuning papers and recommendations

-WebSphere Business Integration V6.0.1 Performance Tuning – IBM Redbooks
+WebSphere Business Integration V6.0.1 Performance Tuning – IBM Redbooks publication

 - WebSphere Application Server tuning and recommendations

 Quick reference for DB2 tuning

 Administration Guide: Performance (PDF FILE)